satra/NiPyPe-Paper/nipype_paper.rst

 using iterables and MapNodes.
-If we take the processing pipeline A and set iterables parameter of DataGrabber to list of two subjects NiPyPe will effectivelly execute graph B. Identical processing will be applied to evey subject from the list.
+If we take the processing pipeline A and set iterables parameter of DataGrabber to list of two subjects NiPyPe will effectivelly execute graph B. Identical processing will be applied to every subject from the list.
 Iterables can be used in one graph on many levels - for example setting iterables on Smooth FWHM to a list of 4 and 8 mm will result in graph C. MapNode also branches the execution tree but in contrast to iterables it merges it straight away effectively